Next Start

-When you take our automation and robotics courses training, you’ll be learning on real equipment that’s used in the industry.
-You’ll get to work on machinery that’s used by professionals today, and after you finish automation training courses, you’ll be ready to apply for entry-level work in the robotics field.1
+When you take courses from our automation and robotics program, you’ll be taught on real equipment that’s used in the industry.
+You’ll get to train on machinery that’s used by professionals today and after you finish robotics and automation courses, you’ll be ready to apply for entry-level roles in the robotics field.1

-What can you expect from our automation and robotics technician course catalog?
-Get an idea of the robotics and automation course curriculum.
+What can you expect from our automation technician courses?
+Read on to get an idea of the robotics and automation course curriculum.

 Robotics & Automation Program Overview

-Our Robotics & Automation Technician program coming to UTI takes about a year and a half or less to complete.
-It’s designed to teach students the essential skills they need to prepare for entry-level careers in the robotics and automation field.
+Our Robotics & Automation Technician program takes about a year and a half or less to complete.
+It’s designed to teach students the essential skills they need to prepare for entry-level roles in the robotics and automation field.

 The program curriculum was created based on entry-level positions in robotics and automation throughout the United States.
 Instructors have real-world experience in the field and are available to help students.